Department D – Goats

 - To be in compliance with the recommendations of the state veterinarian, all goats must be identified with an official scrapie program identification tag in their ear upon arrival at the fairgrounds.
 The official paperwork must also accompany the goat.
 Any goat not having the tag will be dismissed from the fairgrounds and sent home.

-- The Junior Goat Show is open only to Clarke County 4-H or FFA project members by January 1, year of the show.
-All new 4-H goat project members must be enrolled by March 1, year of the show.
+- The Junior Goat Show is open only to Clarke County 4-H or FFA project members who have met all fair qualifier requirements.

 - All market goats must be in possession and ownership of the exhibiting 4-H or FFA member and be on feed by the June weigh-in, year of the show.